Sean Hannity ‘Basically Has A Desk’ At The White House, Says James Poniewozik

 Fox News host Sean Hannity has long maintained a close relationship with President Donald Trump, which has drawn criticism from many.
-In New York Times TV critic James Poniewozik’s forthcoming book Audience of One: Donald Trump, Television, and the Fracturing of America, the extent of Hannity’s involvement with the White House is once again put under the spotlight.
+In New York Times TV critic James Poniewozik’s forthcoming book, Audience of One: Donald Trump, Television, and the Fracturing of America, the extent of Hannity’s involvement with the White House is once again put under the spotlight.

 “Sean Hannity, who fulminated about conspiracies against Trump nightly on Fox, was the most influential White House counselor,” Poniewozik wrote in an excerpt for the book, per Newsweek.